I now understand why Housing Works Buy The Bag Thrift is called “Thrifter’s Heaven”

 Newbies get to skip the line and shop for a few minutes before the

 The regulars that come are pros at this Buy The Bag thing.
 Let the staff know that you’re new before the doors open to take full advantage.

 Bring a large black plastic bag and maybe rubber bands

 You can buy one at the Buy The Bag for a dollar or you can just bring your own.
-When you see something that looks even remotely interesting, throw it in the bag.
+When you see something that looks even remotely interesting, throw it in the bag and sort later.

 Don’t think, just grab

 I repeat.
 When you see something that looks even remotely interesting, throw it in the bag.
 Do NOT think twice.
 The goal is to grab as much as you can out of the various bins, fill the garbage bag, sort through it and repeat.

 Don’t drink a lot of fluid or eat a large meal before you get there

 There is no restroom in Housing Works Buy The Bag thrift.
 If you don’t want to miss out, you’d mind your liquid intake and eat a very light snack before you get there.
 The doors open at 11 am ($5 to get in at 11 am instead of 12 pm), go until 1:30 pm then there is a 30-minute break.
 That’s the time to use the restroom or get another light snack.

 Leggings/Sweats, Tank Top & A Satchel/Crossbody bag is a must